 Based on the answers to each question, the decision tree decides which question to ask next, eventually making a decision about whether the player will win (or did win) the MVP award.

-To build a decision tree to answer the question “how likely is [insert player] to win the MVP?”, we start with training data – in our case, a series of stat lines and corresponding “labels” which tell us if the player with that season stat line won the MVP award or not.
+To build a decision tree to answer the question “how likely is insert player to win the MVP?”, we start with training data – in our case, a series of stat lines and corresponding “labels” which tell us if the player with that season stat line won the MVP award or not.
 Using a Gini Index, we can calculate the best questions to ask to separate the MVP winners from the non-MVP winners.
 For instance, “Did a player’s team win more than 70% of its games?” is a great question to ask.
 “Did a player average more than 15pts per game?” is a comparatively poor question because many non-MVPs average more than 15pts per game each year.
 Even if the answer is yes, it doesn’t tell us a lot.

 We can decide what the best next question is to ask at any time.
 For instance, if a player shot more than 6 3-pointers per game, we may next want to ask if their 3-point shooting percentage is above 40%.
 If they shot less than six 3-pointers per game, it may be more relevant to ask a question about rebounding numbers.
 Below, you can see an example decision tree:

 Because we only have about 25 years’ worth of data to look at, it’s actually possible to come up with a series of questions which will accurately identify the MVP for each year with only 9 questions.
 The result ends up looking like the cherry-picked stats you’ll see ESPN post.
 For example, “Did the player shoot have shoot more than 42.5% from 3, score more than 30.1 ppg, and shoot 90.5% or better from the line?”
 This overly specific series of questions will accurately identify 2016 Steph Curry as the MVP.
 But, as you might guess, it doesn’t generalize well.
-We need to look no further than 2021 Steph Curry, who is putting up nearly identical numbers and will also qualify under these criteria.
+We need to look no further than 2021 Steph Curry, who put up nearly identical numbers and will also qualify under these criteria.

-As a human looking at this, we know the difference between 2016 Steph and 2021 Steph is that his 2016 Warriors were one of the greatest teams of all time, and his 2021 Warriors have struggled to stay around .500.
+As a human looking at this, we know the difference between 2016 Steph and 2021 Steph is that his 2016 Warriors were one of the greatest teams of all time, and his 2021 Warriors struggled to stay around .500.
 But, because our machine learning model only has a small amount of data to train on, it doesn't know to ask a follow up question about the team's overall success.
 To date, there haven’t been any historical examples of a player shooting that well, scoring that much, and not winning the MVP, so it wasn’t necessary to ask any follow up questions.
 This is an example of the notorious problem of what’s called “overfitting” the data.
 It looks like cherry picked stats which are able to correctly identify past MVP winners, and it does not generalize well.

 Typically, the fix for overfitting is to pour more data into the machine learning model.
 In an ideal world, machine learning models are trained on tens of thousands if not millions of data points.
 But, we can’t do that here - we only have 38 years worth of data with at most 12 data points per year - a mere 362 data points in all.
 So, we need to squeeze the most we can out of them.
 In the next section we're going to explore how to do that.